futureofcoding/futureofcoding.org/drafts/frp.md

 ## Abstract

 Large Functional Reactive programs written in The Elm Architecture are difficult to comprehend without reading every line of code.
 A more modular architecture would allow programmers to understand a small piece without reading the entire application.
-This paper shows how higher-order and cyclic streams can improve comprehensibility.
+This paper shows how higher-order and cyclic streams, as demonstrated via the Reflex library, can improve comprehensibility.

 ## 1. Introduction